PhylogenicAIAgents/Phylogenic-AI-Agents/CONTRIBUTING.md

-# Contributing to Allele
+# Contributing to Phylogenic

-Thank you for your interest in contributing to Allele!
+Thank you for your interest in contributing to Phylogenic!
 We welcome contributions from everyone.
 Please read this guide to get started.

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)